TyEngle/BeaverBiography/README.md

 Created for: QAP1 Semester 2 Front End Development, hosted by Keyin College.

 Intent was to design a wiki-like page with content of our choosing.
 I created my web page based around the American Beaver.

+Content includes the following pages: Index, About, Styling, Summary.

+Index refers to the main page which includes links to information on different parts of the page.

+About is a section about myself and the project.

+Summary is a short summary of all the information, in the format of a free-verse essay.

+Styling is simply the CSS which styles the webpages.